monimesl/pulserl/README.md

 route client calls to one of the child processes using different [routing modes](https://pulsar.apache.org/docs/en/concepts-messaging/#routing-modes).
 A producer during initialization is assigned a connection by the client based on its topic metadata.
-The producers uses a queueing mechanism on message sending.
+A producer uses a queueing mechanism on message sending.
 Each send is internally a `gen_server.call/2` to the producer process.
-The caller is added to a queue and replied immediately with `ok.` This initial early reply frees up the caller to do other tasks if the response is not needed immediately.
-Internally if message send is trigger, i.e when batching is not enable or batching enabled and a batch send is triggered, the producer asynchronously send (`gen_sever.cast/2`) the message(s) to the `pulserl_conn` process.
-When the connection process receives the response it will `!` send it to associated the producer which in turn dequeue the associated caller and reply to it.
+The caller's reference is added to a queue and replied immediately with `ok.` This initial early reply frees up the caller to do other tasks if the response is not needed immediately.
+Internally if message send is trigger, i.e when batching is not enable or batching enabled, but a batch send is triggered, the producer asynchronously send (`gen_sever.cast/2`) the message(s) to the `pulserl_conn` process.
+When the connection process receives the response it will `!` send it to the associated producer which in turn dequeue the associated caller and reply to it.
 The producer provides synchronous and asynchronous send API.